leahcodes/word_count/README.md

 ## Description

 _This web app allows users to count the number of times a word occurs in a phrase.
 For example, they input the phrase "dog eat dog" and the word "dog" and the next page will tell them that the word "dog" occurs 2 times in the phrase._
+_This app is running live on Heroku at http://enigmatic-waters-2132.herokuapp.com/_

 ## Setup